 FALL.
+Pre-Requisites: BSHES 504D, PRS 532D and PRS 535D and PRS 575D as prerequisite or special permission required to enroll.
 The purpose of this course is to provide students with the academic background, technical skills and experience to conduct a health-related community needs assessment.
 The course assignments are a mix of individual and group assignments.
 Students will work in small groups.
 Each group will identify a community to assess and will prepare a community needs assessment report outlining the data descriptive of the community and the community health status.
 The report will form the basis of class presentations and other class assignments.